GabrielNogueiraBR/nextfood-backend/README.md

 > FrontEnd Project: https://github.com/GabrielNogueiraBR/nextfood-frontend

 This project contains the backend of the Nextfood application, containing all the API that will serve the frontend of the application.<br>
-The project presented here is responsible for receiving requests from the client, performing the proper manipulation of data, and making the connection with the database so that it is possible to persist and retrieve the data.
+This responsible for receiving requests from the client, performing the proper manipulation of data, and making the connection with the database so that it is possible to persist and retrieve the data.

 ## 💡NextFood Features
 - [x] Application Setup